-Emily King – who goes by the nickname of Emy – is a massage and well-being practitioner and facilitator, working with individuals and groups for ten years.
+Emily King – who goes by the nickname of Emy – is a massage and well-being practitioner and instructor, working with individuals and groups for ten years.

 Emy collaborates with artists, musicians, and activists, exploring creative ways to nurture ourselves and our communities.
 She creates open DIY resources for massage and well-being.
 Through often hybrid workshops she shares skills with heart, encouraging everyone’s capacity to give and receive goodness.

 Emy graduated in Psychology at René Descartes university in Paris.

 After some years dedicated to the arts and litterature, she trained in well-being massages of eastern and western influences and biodynamic massages at Biopulse massage school, in (then) Avignon (she was certified in 2008).

 Between 2013 and 2018, she studied classical Chinese metaphysics and medicine at the IEETC in Porto, since then a main topic of interest, influencing her life and pratice.
 She trained in Tuina massage for well-being, then she assisted him weekly for two years at the acupuncture clinic.
 During those years she also studied Ba Zi astrology basics, Chinese dietary therapy, studied the divinatory art of the I-Ching book of changes, Ba Zi astrology basics, and practices Chen Family style Taiji Quan.

 In 2017 Emy received background in the care of victims of abuse, torture, political persecution, at the Centre Primo Levi, in Paris.

 Emy is the author of the blog Le massage en images (2010-2016).

 Emy is based in Paris.
 She works in private practices, at your home, and on site for groups and companies.
-She is part of the educational team at the Biopulse school of massage in Paris, where she regularly teaches.
+She also works part time for Biopulse massage training center, teaching classes and helping with the school’s life.

 Emy is Angelica Salvi’s partner in VIVO, a four hands piece for Harp and massage they composed and play together.
 She is also a caregiver, contributor and facilitator in the collective Hacking with Care, which she co-founded with activists friends.